hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 help("render", "rmarkdown")
 ```

 The `knit()` command works great if you only need to generate a single document format.
 [RMarkdown](http://rmarkdown.rstudio.com/) also supports a more advanced function named `rmarkdown::render()`, allows for output of multiple document formats.
 To accomplish this, we recommend saving a special file named `_output.yaml` in your project root.
-Here's an [example](https://github.com/hbc/bcbioRnaseq/blob/master/docs/downloads/_output.yaml) from our [bcbioRnaseq](https://github.com/hbc/bcbioRnaseq) package:

     rmarkdown::html_document:
         code_folding: hide